 Annual Hammer-In at the W.A.
 Young Foundry and Machine Shop held the 3rd weekend in April at the Foundry in Rices Landing.
 Blacksmiths come together for a day of demonstrations, an auction, and tours of the foundry.
 FMI call 724-774-6757.

 Annual Dock-to-Lock 5K Run/Walk held in May at the dock in Rices Landing (registration at the Rices Landing Fire Hall), benefits the Greene County Summer Day Camp Program.
 FMI contact the Department of Recreation at 724-852-5323.

-American Wind Symphony concert on the Lock Wall July 26, 2012 (Rain date July 27th)
+American Wind Symphony concert on the Lock Wall held the last weekend of July.

 Annual Pickin' by the Pond held in June at Peaceful Springs, Rices Landing, PA.
 An all-day event featuring local traditional bands such as The Wells Family, Hargus Creek Bluegrass, Inner Light, Glorybound, and Knights of the Cross.
 Children's entertainment will include Giggles the Clow and Faron the illusionist.
 Admission for this annual event is FREE and festivities will begin at noon and last until 9 p.m.

 FMI, or if your organization would like to take part in this event, please contact Mary Lynn at 724-592-6588 or email at email@example.com.